vinodseshadri/vinodseshadri_old.github.io/README.md

-## Thoughts on AI,ML,Cloud and Software Engineering - Vinod Seshadri
+## Thoughts on AI,ML,Cloud and Software Engineering

+*Vinod Seshadri*

 {% for post in site.posts %}